Moeez-Muhammad/scouting-suggestions/README.md

 ## Getting Started
 You need the module ```openpyxl```; install from pip
-You also need the scouting database in the same folder as the program, named 'scouting.xlsx'
+You also need the scouting database in the same folder as the program, named 'scouting.xlsx' (helpfully provided with the repo!)

 ## How to Use
 1. Go to Abbreviated NMA